UCAR-SEA/SEA-ISS-Template/README.md

 * Navigate to the settings of your paper repository, scroll down to the Danger Zone, and click "Transfer" .
 * Select or type "UCAR-SEA" to transfer the repository to the conference organizers.
 This step will make your paper public and allow the conference organizers to review your paper.

+You can submit your paper as one notebook or split it up to multiple notebooks and markdown files.
+Please see the [example paper1](notebooks/notebook-template) and [example paper2](notebooks/notebook-example2_part1) for examples of how to structure your paper.

 ------
 ![SEA 2024 Logo](assets/logo_3.png)